Black Donnellys: Original plan

 The original plan that was generated by the Peace Society was to visit the Donnellys' family home on the night of February 3.

-The plan was to handcuff the Donnelly men and then escort them from the home, where they would be hanged from a tree by their necks until they confessed their crimes against the community.
+The original plan was to handcuff the Donnelly men, escort them from the homestead, where they would be hanged from a tree until they confessed their many violent crimes against their neighbors.

-However, one of the problems with their plan was that no one really understood how this would be properly executed.
-Therefore, this allowed for the plan to be changed or challenged when they arrived on the Donnelly property.
+However, one of the problems with their plan was that no one really knew how this could be properly executed.
+Therefore, the plan was to be changed when they arrived on the Donnelly property.

 In the beginning, their original intent was to only "hurt" the Donnellys and to "bring them as near the dissolution point as possible."
-The Peace Society did set up a surveillance of the Donnelly property as a form of preparation in order to determine who was in the home at what times and how they would enter the property in the dark; Jim Feeheley was considered to be one of the spies.
+The Peace Society accordingly set up surveillance of the Donnelly property in preparation, to determine who was in the home at what times, and how they would enter the property in the dark.
+Jim Feeheley is believed to have been one of the spies.

 Jim Feeheley would visit the Donnelly house earlier in the night as a distraction and to get an understanding on the type of situation they would be encountering that night.
 There were some more problems associated with these plans such as the fact that the society had not planned on Donnelly leaving the Donnelly home and taking his horse to Big Jim Keefe.
-The society thought Keefe was spying for them; and finally, they did not plan for Johnny O’Connor to be in the house during the attack.
+The society thought Keefe was spying for them; and finally, they also did not expect hired farmhand Johnny O’Connor to be inside the house during the night chosen for the attack.